About the Petroleum Load Fee

 Importer

 If you own petroleum products at the time they are brought into Oregon, you are considered an importer and are responsible for paying the petroleum load fee.
-For example, if you buy product in another state and bring it into Oregon, you are responsible for paying the fee.
+For example, if you buy products in another state and bring it into Oregon, you are responsible for paying the fee.
 If an out-of-state company delivers product to you, and retains ownership until delivery, the out-of-state company must pay the fee.

 Load